encord-team/encord-active/docs/docs/cli/metric-management.md

 ## metric run

-The `metric run` command runs available metrics over the project's data.
+The `metric run` command runs metrics on the project data.

-If you don't specify a metric, Encord Active will run all the metrics attached to the project.
+If you don't specify a metric, Encord Active will run all metrics available in the project.
 ```shell
 encord-active metric run
 ```